National Conference on Work & Cancer

 - ...and more!

-Free continuing education credits available for qualified healthcare professionals.
-For more information, click here
+Free professional development/continuing education credits available for qualified HR and healthcare professionals.
+For details, see below.

-Adelphi NY Statewide Breast Cancer Hotline & Support Program, American Cancer Society, Be The Match, CancerCare, Cancer Support Community, Cervivor, Colon Cancer Alliance, Family Reach, Gilda's Club New York City, Hope for Young Adults With Cancer, IHadCancer.com, Imerman Angels, Lacuna Loft, Leukemia & Lymphoma Society, Life With Cancer, LUNGevity, Lymphoma Research Foundation, Memorial Sloan Kettering Cancer Center, MyLifeLine.org, National Ovarian Cancer Coalition, New York Legal Assistance Group, Oncofertility Consortium, Oncolink, The Samfund, SHARE, Sharsheret, Stupid Cancer, Susan G. Komen Greater New York City, Tell Every Amazing Lady® About Ovarian Cancer, Testicular Cancer Foundation, Treatment Diaries, Triage Cancer, The Ulman Cancer Fund for Young Adults, Young Survival Coalition
+Adelphi NY Statewide Breast Cancer Hotline & Support Program, American Cancer Society, Be The Match, CancerCare, Cancer Support Community, Cervivor, Colorectal Cancer Alliance, Family Reach, Gilda’s Club New York City, Hope for Young Adults With Cancer, IHadCancer.com, Imerman Angels, Lacuna Loft, Leukemia & Lymphoma Society, Life with Cancer, LUNGevity, Lymphoma Research Foundation, Memorial Sloan Kettering Cancer Center, Mommy & Me Cancer Foundation, National Ovarian Cancer Coalition, New York Legal Assistance Group, The Oncofertility Consortium, OncoLink, Ralph Lauren Center for Cancer Care, Ronald McDonald House New York, The Samfund, SHARE, Sharsheret, Stupid Cancer, Tell Every Amazing Lady® About Ovarian Cancer, Testicular Cancer Foundation, Triage Cancer, True North Treks, The Ulman Cancer Fund for Young Adults, Weill Cornell Medicine, Young Survival Coalition